SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 ..
 XXX When you should use a result builder, versus something else?

-To define a result builder,
-you write the ``@resultBuilder`` attribute on a type declaration.
-For example,
-the code below defines a result builder called ``DrawingBuilder`` that is creates a domain specific language for simple ASCII-art drawings.
+The code below defines a few types for drawing simple ASCII art and then makes a simple drawing by calling their initializers directly:

 .. testcode:: result-builder